K33w3/KnapsackSolver/README.md

 - Patrick Van Maele
 - (Eskil Gjerde Sviggum)

-Phase 2 was archived ( zip file ) and can be found in the main branch.
+Phase 2 was archived ( zip file ) and can be found in the past_phases branch.